FlipFlaptheTraitor/readmegen/README.md

   ## Installation

- To generate a README file you first have to run npm install to retrieve the package.json files inquirer and axios which will allow input promps at the command line and axious will fetch a users GitHub API.
+ To generate a README file you first have to run npm install to retrieve the package.json files inquirer  which will allow input promps at the command line.
 The project can be ran on the command line by entering node index.js when the command line is in the proper directory.

   ## Usage